harrisonzhao/distributedKNN/README.md

 ==============

 Distributed system for the K-nearest-neighbors algorithm.
-It supports backups for the master, aggregator, and consumer nodes.
+It supports backups for the master, accumulator, and consumer nodes.

 Structure: